richsalz/draft-ietf-uta-rfc6125bis/draft-ietf-uta-rfc6125bis.md

   * URI-ID: a subjectAltName entry of type uniformResourceIdentifier as defined in {{PKIX}}.
 See further discussion in {{security-uri}}.

+NC-label:
+: A label in native character form which yields a P-label when encoded using the Punycode algorithm (as defined in {{PUNYCODE}}, Section 6.2) and prepended with the string "xn--".
+A NC-label differs from a U-label in that both types of labels are in native character form, but NC-labels may fail the other quality checks prescribed by {{IDNA-DEFS}} for U-labels.

 PKIX:
 : The short name for the Internet Public Key Infrastructure using X.509 defined in {{PKIX}}.
 That document provides a profile of the X.509v3 certificate specifications and X.509v2 certificate revocation list (CRL) specifications for use on the Internet.

+P-label:
+: A LDH label that begins with the string "xn--" (case insensitive), followed by valid output of the Punycode algorithm (as defined in {{PUNYCODE}}, Section 6.3) from the fifth and subsequent positions.
+A P-label differs from an A-label in that both types of labels contain valid output of the Punycode algorithm, but P-labels may fail the other quality checks prescribed by {{IDNA-DEFS}} for A-labels.
+This term has been adopted from {{CABF}}.

 presented identifier:
 : An identifier presented by a server to a client within a PKIX certificate